Menschlein/github/README.md

 # github
-What I found in Guthub
+What I found in Github ...
+Try to explain my experiences with this Github.